I underestimated Mexico. I scheduled a five-week trip with few expectations but quickly discovered it wasn't nearly enough time.

 I began my trip in Puerto Vallarta because I wanted to visit my friends Christine and Drew Gilbert.

-As luck would have it, another friend and Shannon O'Donnell, was wrapping up a three-month stay in San Pancho.
+As luck would have it, another friend and Shannon O'Donnell were wrapping up a three-month stay in San Pancho.
 Shannon was recently named National Geographic's 2013 Traveler of the Year.

 This is where I kicked off my run of 12 UNESCO World Heritage Sites, starting with a tequila tour.